Prevent Wasted Food at Home

 By making small shifts in how we shop, prepare and store food, we can waste less, save money and conserve the valuable resources associated with food production.

 About the Campaign

 The Eat Smart, Waste Less Challenge is an opportunity for families in the Metro, Tri-county area to reduce the amount of food waste at home.
-Beaverton, Gresham and Washington County are providing information, tools, resources and support to families taking the Challenge.
+City of Beaverton and Gresham and Clackamas and Washington Counties are providing information, tools, resources and support to families taking the Challenge.
 Challengers start by taking a pledge to practice SMART STORAGE by keeping their fruits and vegetables fresh.
 More smart strategies and tools are also available.

 Take the Eat Smart, Waste Less Challenge

 |Take the Challenge Opens a New Window.|